BaguetteBoiTuna/NTPU/2025-06-06-written_report_711382799_dante_guillemain_lazyvim.md

   Hyperfine logs reveal that LazyVim consistently opened in under a tenth of a second on the testers machines.
 The vanilla configs felt visibly slower, with launches stretching into the quarter-second range.
 Memory readings told the same story: LazyVim stayed lean; custom plugin stacks crept higher.

 - **Qualitative feedback**
   Students praised LazyVim's 'clone and go' simplicity and liked the built-in `:Lazy` update UI.
-Complaints focused almost entirely on the baseline session—chiefly plugin breakage, missing keymaps and time lost hunting down snippets of Lua.
+Complaints focused almost entirely on the baseline session chiefly plugin breakage, missing keymaps and time lost hunting down snippets of Lua.

 **Bottom line**: across speed, effort and user satisfaction, LazyVim came out ahead.
 No participant reported any blocking issue with the distro, while plain Neovim required significant troubleshooting to reach feature parity.

 PS: This report was written in LazyVim, using the `Obsidian` plugin in markdown.
 ![[Screenshot 2025-06-06 at 20.22.57.png]]